pudly/schmopera-hugo/content/articles/audition-season-or-the-annual-festival-of-shattered-dreams.md

 ---
-title: Audition season, or the annual Festival of Shattered Dreams
+title: "Audition season, or the annual Festival of Shattered Dreams"
 ---

 Should I stay or should I go now...